-The Women’s and Children’s research team covers five distinct specialty areas:
+The women’s and children’s research team covers four distinct specialty areas:

 We currently support over 20 different children’s specialties across Leicester’s Hospitals, and continue to integrate and develop other areas.
 Our new Research Space opened in June 2017.
 It has a dedicated, purpose- designed facility for children and young people who are taking part in research studies.
 The facility includes specialist sensory equipment, including an interactive floor projection system and a 3D interactive distraction system.

 We operate a hub and spoke approach, by integrating research into clinical areas outside of Research Space including wards, outpatients, intensive care, and the new children’s emergency department.

 The Children’s Research Team have an excellent record of success in research excellence, with high levels of recruitment and retention.

 Please click the following link for more information of Children’s Research at Leicester’s Hospitals: http://www.leicestershospitals.nhs.uk/aboutus/our-hospitals/childrens-hospital/children-research-leicester-royal-infirmary/